mattbellis/SDMS/RUNNING_NOTEBOOK.md

 Should reach out to the [physics coordinators](http://home.fnal.gov/~klima/CMS%20MB%20Organigram.pdf), Rahtiaou and Bose, about these ideas and see if there are any suggestions or guidance.

+To look for cosmics which pass through the detector, could we look for muons with almost the same energy and that are back-to-back in the lab frame?
+So it looks like they come out of the same point in the center of the detector, but really they are just passing through from above (below?).
+Should be able to do this search and look for incidences of two of these in the same event?

 ## Muons

 If we want to get directionality, we need timing information (probably).
 Some folks suggested looking at the Muon RECO object.